-Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end d of the course, the student will be able to: CL01 Describe formation of differential equations to explain physical situations C2 PLO1 CLO2 Apply appropriate methods to solve differential equations and use Laplace transform in relevant engineering problems С3 PLO2 REMARK (S (if any):
+Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the en d of the course, the student will be able to: CLO1 Describe formation of differential equations to explain physical situations C2 PLO1 CLO2 Apply appropriate methods to solve differential equations and use Laplace transform in relevant engineering problems С3 PLO2